NiharP31/MNIST/README.md

 Ensure you have Python 3 installed.
 Install the required libraries:

-pip install numpy torch pandas matplotlib
+'pip install numpy torch pandas matplotlib'

 ## Usage

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run the main script: python test.py
+3. Run the main script:
+   'python test.py'
-4. The script will load the trained model and perform digit classification on the MNIST test set.
+5. The script will load the trained model and perform digit classification on the MNIST test set.

 ## Data